‹ Back to New at Amity Blog

 Asking the wrong question to a person ultimately wastes time and frustrates everyone.
 So, prior to asking a question, think about who can answer it well.

-6. Not Giving Enough Time to Respond or for Thought
+6. Not Allowing Enough Time to Think or Respond

 After asking a question, give the respondent enough time to think and answer.
 Give some time to think, then proceed to the next question.